Phanindra-Kumar-Allada/Phanindra-Kumar-Allada/README.md

 -->
 ---

-🎯 I’m a **Robotics & Software Engineer** driven by a passion for real-time autonomy, sensor fusion, and intelligent control systems.
+🎯 I’m a **ADAS / Robotics Software Engineer** driven by a passion for real-time autonomy, sensor fusion, and intelligent control systems.
 I love building things that think, move, and adapt to the world around them.

 ---